2026 Global Scholars Intensive

 The 2026 Intensive offers a unique interdisciplinary curriculum and includes thematic minicourses, plenary lectures, and writing workshops over a three-day period.
 Writing workshops offer participants the opportunity to receive detailed, valuable feedback on their research from their peers and senior colleagues in small group settings.

-International Economic Law in Global Political Economy
+International Economic Law and Global Political Economy

 The Faculty